Order of Jehova

 The Order of Jehova (Jehovaorden) was a Swedish dynastic order of knighthood instituted in 1606 by King Charles IX of Sweden.
 The collar of the order was worn by the king alone, as head, although a report indicates that three Swedish princes wore a collar at the coronation of King Charles IX on 15 March 1606.

-The kings motto was Jehovah "Iehovah solatium meum" (Gud är min tröst).
+The kings motto was "Iehovah solatium meum" (Gud är min tröst; God is my comfort).